1972 Democratic Party presidential primaries: 1968 election

-The 1968 election was one of the most eventual and influential in the history of the Democratic Party.
+The 1968 election was one of the most eventful and influential in the history of the Democratic Party.
 The primaries were contested by President Lyndon B. Johnson, Senator Eugene McCarthy, and Senator Robert F. Kennedy.
-In a shock, McCarthy forced the incumbent President out of the race early by his strong showing in the New Hampshire primary.
+In a shock, McCarthy forced the incumbent president out of the race early by his strong showing in the New Hampshire primary.
 Kennedy joined the race soon thereafter, and the two ran on their opposition to Johnson's handling of the Vietnam War.
 They traded primary victories until Kennedy was assassinated in June.

 Although Kennedy and McCarthy contested the popular elections, most of the delegates in 1968 were not popularly elected.
 Thus, with Kennedy dead and McCarthy lacking support from the party establishment, Johnson's vice president Hubert H. Humphrey was easily nominated on the first ballot at the 1968 Democratic National Convention.
-Humphrey's nomination, the continuing Vietnam War, and the generally closed nature of the nomination process drew massive protests to Chicago; the convention was generally seen as a major embarrassment for the Party, and Humphrey went on to lose the election narrowly to Richard Nixon.
+Humphrey's nomination, the continuing Vietnam War, and the generally closed nature of the nomination process drew massive protests to Chicago; the convention was generally seen as a major embarrassment for the party, and Humphrey was narrowly defeated in the general election by Richard Nixon.